amanplans/dnc-configurations-options/README.md

 In `Example 3` we have seen how we can validate required settings during startup of the application.

-In another tutorial I will discuss `UserSecrets` and the `Azure KeyVault` because storing our secrets in source code is a vulnerability.
+In another tutorial I will discuss `UserSecrets` and the `Azure KeyVault` because storing our secrets in source code is a severe vulnerability.

-Configurations in Progam.cs
-IOptionsFactory for unit test
-AppSettings appSettings = new AppSettings() { ConnectionString = "..." };
-IOptions<AppSettings> options = Options.Create(appSettings);

 You can read more at:
 - [Configurations in ASP.NET Core - Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1)